Ah. Who will you be, indeed? Just choose, then choose. Then choose again.

 I learned the evocative phrase pregnant moment from my former employer, musical collaborator and dear friend Ricardo Accorsi.
 Deeply creative, equal parts brilliant architect, artist, and musician, he’s gone now.
 But his way with language—and life—inspires me still.

 Because these days I believe every moment is in fact chock full of new possibilities.
 And that at our best and most objective, we get to choose who we’ll be in each.
 Not that this is necessarily easy, but it can be a meaningful endeavor.
-With such a magnificent capability as context, what energy, ideas, thoughts, feelings, attitudes, and intentions will we bring to the delicious potential of the present?

 Every moment is chock full